 - Member, Committee to Review the Design of the Dynasafe Static Detonation Chamber (SDC) System for the Anniston Chemical Agent Disposal Facility (2010)

 - Member, Board on Army Science and Technology committee Alternatives for the Demilitarization of Conventional Munitions (2017-2018)

 - Member, Committee on Anticipatory Research for EPA’s Research and Development Enterprise to Inform Future Environmental Protection: The Road Ahead (2021- )

 United Nations Environment Programme (UNEP), Global Mercury Partnership

 U.S. Army Chemical Materials Agency/Advanced Chemical Weapons Alternatives (CMA ACWA)

 - Member, Standing Advisory Committee on Chemical Demilitarization (2010-2016)

-- Kenneth M. Reese Outstanding Research Scientist Award (2019)
+- Kenneth M. Reese Outstanding Research Scientist Award, University of Michigan College of Engineering (2019)